elizabethtl/elizabethtl.github.io/_posts/2024-09-10-sca-usability.md

 We are looking for people who have experience with SCA tools or are part of an organization that uses SCA tools.

+We value and appreciate your contribution in our study and are committed to maintaining your privacy and confidentiality of all data you provide.
+We will only use short quotes from the interviews in our publication with your approval, and will make sure that you cannot be identified from our reporting.

-We are still in the process of getting the study approved, but if you are interested please shoot me an email at [etlin@ncsu.edu](mailto:etlin@ncsu.edu).
+Currently, we are still in the process of getting the study approved, but if you are interested please shoot me an email at [etlin@ncsu.edu](mailto:etlin@ncsu.edu) and I will reach out when we plan to conduct interviews.